ZonglinY/ZonglinY.github.io/_pages/about.md

 News
 ======
+\[2025.11].
+I have joined MiroMind as a full time Research Scientist!
+It is my first job ever!

 \[2025.09].
 [MOOSE-Chem2](https://arxiv.org/abs/2505.19209) is accepted to **NeurIPS 2025**.
 Thanks to all my collaborators!

 \[2025.09].
 I'll host a **tutorial** on [*Agentic AI for Scientific Discovery*](https://agent4sd.io/) at **AAAI 2026** on January 21th, stay tuned!